-Our patches could be an alternative to taking supplements but they are no more than that, replaceable with pills or drops if need be.
-However, neither sunshine nor oral supplements can replicate what our patches do.
+Our patches are not an alternative to taking supplements, neither sunshine nor oral supplements can replicate what our patches do.

 They are designed to deliver an unusually high concentration of one specific form of vitamin D to one specific location where dysfunctional nerve fibres can be restored and chronic pain alleviated.

 Pain Is Local